 In his book on divisor theory in module categories \cite{wol}, Vasconcelos introduced the \emph{higher divisorial ideal} associated to an ideal \(I\) of grade \(g\):

-This invariant naturally interpolates between \(I\) and its radical \(\rad(I)\), and in Cohen-Macaulay settings, between the unmixed part \(I^{\unm}\) and \(\rad(I)\).
-Despite this seemingly constrained positioning, \(D(I)\) exhibits remarkable and often unexpected behavior, differing substantially from classical closure operations such as integral closure \(\overline{I}\), reflexive closure \(I^{**}\), and symbolic powers \(I^{(n)}\).
-Understanding the precise relationship between \(D(I)\) and these established closures forms the core motivation for this investigation.
+This invariant naturally interpolates between \(I\) and its radical \(\rad(I)\), and in Cohen–Macaulay settings, between the unmixed part \(I^{\unm}\) and \(\rad(I)\).
+Despite this seemingly constrained position, \(D(I)\) exhibits remarkable and often unexpected behavior, differing substantially from classical closure operations such as integral closure \(\overline{I}\), reflexive closure \(I^{**}\), and symbolic powers \(I^{(n)}\).
+Understanding the precise relationship between \(D(I)\) and these established closure operations forms the central motivation for this investigation.

-The study of annihilators of Ext modules has roots in several important developments.
-The Auslander-Bridger transpose and its connection to Ext modules revealed deep ties between module theory and ideal theory.
-Subsequent work by Corso, Huneke, Katz and Vasconcelos \cite{corso} systematically explored the annihilators of Koszul homology (which identifies with the relevant Ext modules in the grade setting), establishing fundamental bounds and raising natural questions about containment relationships.
-Their work highlighted the intriguing position of \(D(I)\): while always containing \(I\) and contained in \(\rad(I)\), its relationship to the integral closure \(\overline{I}\) remained subtle and context-dependent.
+The study of annihilators of Ext modules traces back to several major developments.
+The Auslander–Bridger transpose and its relationship with Ext revealed deep links between module theory and ideal theory.
+Subsequent work of Corso, Huneke, Katz, and Vasconcelos \cite{corso} systematically examined annihilators of Koszul homology (which agrees with the relevant Ext modules in the grade setting), establishing fundamental bounds and raising natural questions about containment relationships.
+Their work highlighted the intriguing position of \(D(I)\): while it always contains \(I\) and is contained in \(\rad(I)\), its relationship with the integral closure \(\overline{I}\) remains subtle and context-dependent.

-The integral closure of ideals itself is a central concept in commutative algebra, with applications ranging from resolution of singularities to tight closure theory and multiplicity theory.
-Characterizing when homological invariants like \(D(I)\) lie within \(\overline{I}\) therefore connects two important strands of research: the homological-algebraic properties of ideals and their geometric-analytic properties as measured by integral dependence.
+Integral closure itself is a central notion in commutative algebra, with applications ranging from resolution of singularities to tight closure theory and multiplicity theory.
+Characterizing when homological invariants such as \(D(I)\) lie inside \(\overline{I}\) therefore connects two important strands of research: the homological properties of ideals and their geometric and analytic behavior as measured by integral dependence.

-The guiding question for this paper, extending investigations initiated in \cite{corso}, is:
+The guiding question of this paper, extending investigations initiated in \cite{corso}, is the following.